KhalisFoundation/banidb-api/README.md

 BaniDB is a collective effort up of a group of dozens of volunteers who ensure that the DB continues to grow, and is properly vetted.

+# Secure

+While BaniDB is a collaborative and collective effort, it is imperative that we also ensure it is an effort that secures the sanctity of Gurbani.
+As a result, we have chosen to take a controlled approach in order to allow for collaboration but also ensure fidelity of Gurbani data.
+We welcome others to get involved, but have seen too many instances of Gurbani being misused and altered to feel comfortable making the data completely open.
+This approach is modeled on the approach Sikhs have traditionally taken with Gurbani.

 # Get Involved
 Interested in coding?
 Have a love for Gurbani?
 Want to help with Marketing?
 Whatever your passions, we would love to work with you. reach out to us and join our active Slack Channel today!